 Credit risk refers to the risk that the counterparty will default on its contractual obligations resulting in a loss to the Group.
+The Group has adopted a policy of only dealing with creditworthy counterparties and obtaining sufficient collateral where appropriate, as a means of mitigating the risk of financial loss from defaults.
 The Group performs ongoing credit evaluation of its counterparties' financial condition and generally does not require a collateral.

-The Group and Company do not have any significant credit exposure to any single counterparty or any groups of counterparties having similar characteristics except as disclosed in this note.
+The Group and Company do not have any significant credit exposure to any single counterparty or any groups of counterparties having similar characteristics.